 Master of Arts in Education, Educational Leadership

-The program is designed to help students develop the high-performing leadership skills needed to create positive change for the renewal and improvement of schools, colleges and non-profit organizations and their systems.
+The program is designed to help students develop the high-performing leadership skills needed to create positive change for the renewal and improvement of their professional systems without pursuing a credential for public school administration.
 The Master of Arts in Education with an emphasis in Educational Leadership allows students to customize and strengthen their programs to meet their unique career goals through the selection of education and alternative coursework in related fields such as human resources, public administration, organizational leadership and business administration.
 In addition to Educational Leadership alternative emphasis areas for the Master of Education degree include:

 Program Learning Outcomes